 The gas alarm is powered by the coach batteries.
 If the battery cable is disconnected from the batteries, auxiliary battery switch is shut off, or the circuit breaker is tripped, the alarm will not work.
-The LP gas alarm breaker is located on the coach breaker fuse panel shown on page 6-8.
+The LP gas alarm breaker is located on the coach breaker fuse panel shown in Section 6.

 Because the LP gas alarm is connected directly to the auxiliary battery, it is always drawing a small amount of current.
-Even though this current draw is slight, it could drain the coach battery during storage periods of 30 days or longer.
-We recommend turning the auxiliary battery switch off or disconnecting the battery cables from the auxiliary battery during extended storage periods to avoid discharge.
+Even though this current draw is slight, it could drain the coach battery.
+If this happens, connect the shoreline to 110-volt supply to recharge the house batteries.